-Figure 22: Sharpe ratio, mean, and standard deviation of KR factors conditioned on T-COM
+Figure IA.9: Sharpe ratio, mean, and standard deviation of KR factors conditioned on T-COM based on full KR model

 This figure shows the annualized Sharpe ratio (Panel A), normalized mean (Panel B), and normalized standard deviation (Panel C) of the four KR factors conditioned on the Treasury Market Complexity (T-COM) measure.
+The T-COM measure is constructed with the full KR model, that is, the difference in cross-sectionally explained variation between the first KR factor and the full KR model (instead of only the first four KR factors).
 The mean returns and standard deviation are normalized by their unconditional values.
 We condition on the logarithm of T-COM.
 The vertical dotted lines represent the tercile values of T-COM.
 The conditional first and second moment are estimated with kernel smoothing regressions.
-The sample is daily data from June 1961 to December 2020.
+The sample is from June 1961 to December 2020.